An overview of the regulation of virtual assets in Seychelles

 Are virtual assets classified as ‘securities’ or other regulated financial instruments in Seychelles?

 As per the Securities Act, 2007, virtual assets such as cryptocurrencies are not classified as securities in Seychelles.
 The Securities Act provides regulations for securities dealers, investment advisers, and securities exchange and securitise financial products, but the Act specifically lists the financial products that are considered securities and virtual assets/cryptocurrencies are not listed under the definition of securities.
-However, this would need to be determined on a case-by-case basis, and the relevant authorities such as the FSA or the NAC may conduct an analysis into the features of the digital asset to determine whether it falls within the regulatory scope of securities laws.
+However, this would need to be determined on a case-by-case basis, and the relevant authorities such as the Seychelles FSA or the NAC may conduct an analysis into the features of the digital asset to determine whether it falls within the regulatory scope of securities laws.

 Are stablecoins and NFTs regulated in Seychelles?

-Stablecoins, which are a type of virtual asset that maintain a stable value relative to a fiat currency or another digital asset, are also considered a virtual asset under the bill.
+Stablecoins, which are a type of virtual asset that maintain a stable value relative to a fiat currency or another digital asset, are also considered a virtual asset under the Act.
 Virtual asset service providers who use stablecoins are subject to the same regulations as other virtual assets.
-This includes requirements for providing annual audited financial statements, appointment of auditors, and submission of a compliance form to the authority.
+This includes capital and solvency requirements, safeguarding client assets through segregated accounts, maintaining appropriate custody and protection measures, submitting annual audited financial statements, appointing approved auditors, and implementing effective cybersecurity protocols.

 Are decentralised finance (DeFi) activities (e.g. lending virtual assets) regulated in Seychelles?